 Gas or electric?
 That question comes up a lot in our line of work—and the answer (like many others) is that it depends on your needs.

-Selecting your equipment is one of the most important decisions you have to make upfront when building your commercial kitchens.
+Selecting gas vs. electric kitchen equipment is one of the most important decisions to make early when building your commercial kitchen.
 It affects everything, including your output, costs, kitchen flow, and food quality.

 Let’s dive into the gas vs. electric debate to help you make this critical decision.